European History: Historical pedagogy, digital humanities, public digital history, modern East Central Europe, Appalachian Studies

 He is a trustee of the Romanian-American Foundation and from 1998-2002 he was Chair of the Board of Directors of the Civic Education Project, an international non-governmental organization working to promote democracy in post-Communist Eastern Europe and the states of the former Soviet Union.
 Kelly is an honorary associate of the Centre for Media History at Macquarie University (Australia) and a guest blogger for hist.net (Switzerland).

-Kelly, T. Mills, Teaching History in the Digital Age, University of Michigan Press, 2013
+Teaching History in the Digital Age, (Ann Arbor: University of Michigan Press, 2013)

-Kristin Lehner, T. Mills Kelly, and Kelly Schrum, World History Matters: A Student Guide to World History Online, (New York: Bedford/St. Martin’s, 2009).
+World History Matters: A Student Guide to World History Online, with Kristin Lehner and Kelly Schrum, (New York: Bedford/St. Martin’s, 2009)

 HIST 689 - Teaching and Learning History in the Digital Age